nmlakra/ml-from-scratch/README.md

 ## About
-This project aims to code machine learning algorithms from "scratch" only using numpy
+This project aims to code machine learning algorithms from "scratch" only using NumPy